 Interpreter Tip Sheet

-The Disability Services office determines that the student is eligible for interpreting services.
-Here are some helpful tips working with an interpreter.
+Should disability services determine that a student is eligible for interpreting services, here are some helpful tips working with an interpreter.

 - The interpreter's role is to facilitate communication from English and ASL; they are not tutors or teacher aides.

-- Interpreters are certified professionals hired by Salem State College.
+- Interpreters are certified professionals hired by Salem State University.

 - Speak naturally at a reasonable, modest pace, keeping in mind that the interpreter must listen and understand a complete thought before interpreting it to another language.